wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/issue.md

 The minimum fee for an invoke script transaction is increased by 1 WAVES for each issued asset that is not [NFT](/en/blockchain/token/non-fungible-token).

-You can get the ID of the issued token using the function [calculateAssetId](/en/ride/functions/built-in-functions/blockchain-functions#calculate).
+You can get the ID of the issued token using the [calculateAssetId](/en/ride/functions/built-in-functions/blockchain-functions#calculate) function.

 ## Constructor